edeiana/carmotGym/README.md

 This repository includes the artifact evaluation materials for the CARMOT CGO 2023 paper: "Program State Element Characterization".

 ## Artifact
-This artifact generates four sets of results that correspond to the main results of the paper shown in Figures 6, 7, 10, 11.
+This artifact generates the main results of the paper shown in Figures 6, 7, 10, 11 in text format.
-The artifact is a podman image that runs Ubuntu 20.04 and already contains the NAS and PARSEC3 benchmarks suites (we cannot share SPEC CPU 2017 durectly, to include it see the section below in this README.md).
+The artifact is a podman image that runs Ubuntu 20.04 and already contains the NAS and PARSEC3 benchmarks suites (we cannot share SPEC CPU 2017 durectly, to include it see the corresponding section in this README.md).

 ## Prerequisites

 ### Software Prerequisites
-We open sourced [CARMOT](https://github.com/edeiana/carmot.git), the [infrastructure](https://github.com/edeiana/wholeprogram_benchmarks.git) we built to evaluate CARMOT on several benchmark suites (e.g., NAS, PARSEC3, SPEC CPU 2017), and CARMOT's dependencies [NOELLE](https://github.com/arcana-lab/noelle.git) and [VIRGIL](https://github.com/arcana-lab/virgil.git).
+We open sourced [CARMOT](https://github.com/edeiana/carmot.git), the [infrastructure](https://github.com/edeiana/wholeprogram_benchmarks.git) we built to evaluate CARMOT on several benchmark suites (e.g., NAS, PARSEC3, SPEC CPU 2017), and CARMOT's dependencies [NOELLE](https://github.com/arcana-lab/noelle.git), [VIRGIL](https://github.com/arcana-lab/virgil.git).
 This artifact will download all necessary software dependencies by cloning the open-sourced repositories (from GitHub) that are not already included within the podman image.
 Please make sure to have a network connection when running the artifact.

 This artifact requires a Linux-base machine with podman installed.
-The host machine where the podman container will run must have /proc/sys/kernel/yama/ptrace_scope set to 0, because this value is shared with the podman container where the artifact runs.
+The host machine where the podman container will run must have ``/proc/sys/kernel/yama/ptrace_scope`` set to 0, because this value is shared with the podman container where the artifact runs.
 If /proc/sys/kernel/yama/ptrace_scope is not set to 0, do (as root):
 $ echo 0 > /proc/sys/kernel/yama/ptrace_scope
 Before running the podman container.